Plantar Fasciitis

 1. Place a towel on the floor and stand on top of it.

-2. Grip the towel under your toes, and release (see Figure 3).
+2. Grip the towel under your toes (see Figure 3).
+Then, release.

-3. Repeat this for 1 to 2 minutes, 2 times a day.
+3. Repeat this movement for 1 to 2 minutes.
+Do this exercise 2 times every day.

 Foot stretches

-You’ll need a towel for this exercise.
-Make sure the towel is long enough to loop around your foot when you’re sitting with your legs straight (see Figure 4).
+You will need a towel for this exercise.
+Make sure it’s long enough to loop around your foot when you’re sitting with your legs straight (see Figure 4).

 1. Sit on the floor with your legs straight out in front of you.